 The Company earns an investment return from holdings in financial instruments and property investments, held to back insurance and investment contracts on behalf of policyholders and as shareholder funds.
 Policyholder assets are invested in line with the fund choices made by unit-linked policyholders and the investment risk is borne by the policyholder.
 The Company's shareholder exposure to these assets arises from the fact that some of the income received is a proportion of the assets under management.

-The total investment return for the Company, including discontinued operations, over 2019 was £9,940m (2018: £(2,377)m).
+The total investment return for the Company, including discontinued operations, over 2020 was £6,130m (2019: £9,940m).